 Both the exams are different and they serve different purposes.
-You might get confused about choosing between the two.
-To help you out, we have gathered all the details for the IELTS General Training test in this article.
+Applicants might get confused about choosing between the two.
+Therefore, to help everyone out, we have gathered all the details for the IELTS General Training test in this article.

-The IELTS General Training Exam is for candidates applying for courses below the degree level, for employment training, for work, or simply for migrating to other countries.
+The General Training IELTS examination is for candidates applying for below degree level courses, for employment training, for work, or simply for migrating to other countries.
 The general training exam features questions that occur in our daily personal and work lives.
 The exam is also necessary to immigrate to New Zealand, Canada, Australia, the UK, and the US.